woocommerce/woocommerce/docs/wc-cli/overview.md

 ---
-post_title: WC CLI - overview
+post_title: WC CLI overview
+menu_title: Overview
+tags: reference
 ---

 WooCommerce CLI (WC-CLI) offers the ability to manage WooCommerce (WC) via the command-line, using WP CLI.
 The documentation here covers the version of WC CLI that started shipping in WC 3.0.0 and later.